• Skip to primary navigation

 To reheat on the stove – allow the cabbage to defrost, either in the fridge or on the kitchen counter then tip it into a saucepan.
 Heat slowly until the cabbage is piping hot.
 Stir occasionally.
 Serve immediately.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

-Pin for later
+Save for later

-Alternatively, you can save the recipe to your Grow Me account by clicking on the floating heart on the right side of the screen.
+Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-• Cornbread casserole bake
+Cornbread casserole bake

 A dish of creamed cabbage with a spoon.